Gerg-L/spicetify-nix/README.md

 }
 ```

 To add third-party themes, extensions or custom apps use `thirdPartyThemes`, `thirdParyExtensions` or `thirdParyCustomApps`.
 These expect a set, where the key is the name of the new theme/extension and the value the path.
-Don't forget to enable it seperatly.
+Don't forget to enable it separately.

 For all available options, check module.nix or package.nix and the spicetify repo.
 Everything is optional and will revert to the defaults from spicetify.